 The final third of the Henry Clay War Hawk Rebellious Limited Edition brings the cigar close to where it was in the first third, yet the flavors feel a bit more congruent and orderly, with dry wood leading things, some mixed pepper behind that, and touches of dry, light earth behind that.
 It’s arguably the best profile that the cigar has offered thus far, though the progression that the second third offered set a high bar for the final third to clear.
 It’s a fitting extension of the section just prior, if the build isn’t as progressive or notable, other than maybe a subtle vanilla in the ambient aroma that is easily overlooked but worth seeking out.
 Retrohales also return to their first third levels, so proceed with a bit of caution.
 The final puffs pick up a bit of harshness as the wood gets sharp and a bit funky, though with just about an inch left I’m not too disappointed by the finish.
 Construction remains about as close to perfect as I could ask for, with flavor finishing up medium-full, body medium-plus, and a final bit of strength coming along to nudge it up to medium-full as well, enough to leave just a bit of a punch to the system.
 One sample needs a touch-up to correct a bit of shoveling, but otherwise, the technical performance has been very good with plentiful smoke filling the immediate environment.

 - I’m no scholar of American history, and I no make no claims of idolizing anyone.
-That said, Henry Clay certainly seems like an incredibly interesting figure in United States history, and one who I have to think is far too often overlooked.
+That said, Henry Clay certainly seems like an incredibly interesting figure in the history of the United States, and one who I have to think is far too often overlooked.
 Thankfully, there are lots of worthwhile resources online to learn about him.

 - It may not seem like a big thing, but an all-Nicaraguan blend for a Henry Clay is a pretty big departure from the brand’s roots in Connecticut broadleaf.